Our Next Presentation: On Falling (Thursday 12 March)

 Chelmsford Theatre Studio, Fairfield Road @ 8PM (Doors open 7:15)

-17 people responded.
-The breakdown and comments were: To download the comments, click on the following link:Feedback to The Commandant’s Shadow We are always interested to receive any additional comments people may have on this film and welcome all contributions … Continue reading
+11 response slips were returned.
+The breakdown, and comments were: + 1 comment left without a score: Download the comments by clicking on the following link:Feedback PDF We are always interested to receive any additional comments people may have on … Continue reading

 Source: